brianmureithi/brianmureithi/README.md

 - 👯 We can collaborate on **Laravel, React, Vue, React-Native, Ruby on Rails, and Django Projects**.

-- I enjoy architecting performant systems as well
+- I enjoy architecting performant systems as well.

 - 📫 How to reach me **brianmputhia17@gmail.com**